TopShelfCraft/Environment-Label/README.md

 ## Configuration

-By default, the environment label will display the value of Craft's `CRAFT_ENVIRONMENT` constant, which is usually set to the current hostname unless you override it.

-_(In other words, out of the box, you get a red banner with white text that alerts you to the current hostname.)_

 You can use a plugin config file to tweak the appearance and text of the environment label for each installation.

 Simply add an `environment-label.php` file to your `config` directory.